easttennesseecc-star/Q-Top-Dog-IDE/STANDALONE_DEPLOYMENT_GUIDE.md

-# Q-IDE STANDALONE DEPLOYMENT GUIDE
+# Top Dog STANDALONE DEPLOYMENT GUIDE

 ## What You Have Now

-✅ **Q-IDE is working on your PC** with both servers running
+✅ **Top Dog is working on your PC** with both servers running
 - Backend running on http://127.0.0.1:8000
 - Frontend running on http://127.0.0.1:1431